h2non/thread.js/README.md

 ```

 #### Thread#require(sources)
-Return: `thread`
+Return: `thread` Alias: `import`

-Add remote scripts, bind an object or functions to the thread isolated scope.
+Load remote scripts from a valid URL, bind an object or functions to the thread isolated scope.
 Passed values will be exposed in the global namespace (default to `env`)

-Load remote script
+Loading a remote script
 ```js
 thread().require('http://cdn.rawgit.com/h2non/hu/0.1.1/hu.js')
 ```